11 Data visualization with ggplot2

 geom_point()

-Each “geom” has a number of aesthetics that define its visual properties.
-We can map our data to anything that our “geom” supports.
+Each geom has a set of aesthetics that control its visual properties.
 For example, geom_point()

 aesthetics

-Color is an important characteristic of graphs.
-If we decide to use color, we should consider which colors to use and where to use them.
-Color palettes (or colormaps) are classified into three main categories in ggplot2
+Color is an important characteristic of plots, but choosing the right colors and using them effectively are essential for clear communication.
+Color palettes (or colormaps) are classified into three main categories in ggplot2:

-- Qualitative palette that is used mainly for discrete or categorical data.
-This palette is consisted from a discrete set of distinct colors with no implied order (Figure 11.6).
+- Qualitative palette that is used mainly for categorical data.
+This palette is consisted from a discrete set of distinct colors with no implied order.

-Now, suppose we want to group the points according to the categorical variable region
+function to group the points by the categorical variable region

 ggplot(dat, aes(x = gdp_capita, y = cases_per_100k)) +